jcs/halfmoon/README.md

 			...
 		<? }); ?>

-	this is due to the [design of closures in php](http://wiki.php.net/rfc/closures/removal-of-this).
+	This is due to the [design of closures in php](http://wiki.php.net/rfc/closures/removal-of-this).

+	Due to this, it is recommended to just always use `$controller` in views.

-2.	"list" and "new" are reserved keywords in php, so these cannot be used as the controller actions like rails sets up by default.
+2.	`list` and `new` are reserved keywords in PHP, so these cannot be used as the controller actions like Rails sets up by default.

-	it is suggested to use "build" instead of "new", and "index" instead of "list".  of course, "list" and "new" can still be used in the url by adding a specific route to map them to different controller actions.
+	It is suggested to use `build` instead of `new`, and `index` instead of `list`.
+Of course, `list` and `new` can still be used in the URL by adding a specific route to map them to different controller
+	actions:

+		HalfMoon\Router::instance()->addRoute(array(
+			"url" => ":controller/list",
+			"action" => "index",
+		));

-3.	sessions are disabled by default, but can be enabled per-controller or per-action.  in a controller, define a static $session variable and either turn it on for the entire controller:
+3. Sessions are disabled by default, but can be enabled per-controller or per-action.
+In a controller, define a static `$session` variable and either turn it on for the entire controller:

 		static $session = "on";

-	or just on for specific actions with "except" or "only" arrays:
+	or just on for specific actions with `except` or `only` arrays:

 		static $session = array("on", "only" => array("login"));

-	to reverse the settings (enable it for the entire application but disable it for specific actions), define it to "on" in your ApplicationController and then just turn it off per-controller.
+	To reverse the settings (enable it for the entire application but disable it for specific actions), define it to "`on`" in your `ApplicationController` and then just turn it off per-controller.

-	note: when using the built-in form helper (form_for) with a POST form and XSRF protection is enabled, sessions will be explicitly enabled to allow storing the token in the session pre-POST and then retrieving it on the POST.
+	Note: when using the built-in form helper (form_for) with a `POST` form and XSRF protection is enabled, sessions will be explicitly enabled to allow storing the token in the session pre-`POST` and then retrieving it on the `POST`.

 ### vim:ts=4:tw=72:ft=markdown